thiefCat/CS61B-SE-Proj/README.md

 - **Rename**: You view the name of the avatar by moving your mouse on it.
 You can change the name of the avatar in the menu window.
 - **Others**:
     - You can turn on/off lights during the game.
+    - You can turn enable/disable the line of sight during the game.
     - Each room is colored during world creation.